How many types of sand are there?

 Types of Sand

-From engineering point of view, sand can be classified based on various thing.
+From the engineering point of view, the sand can be classified based on various things.
 I’ll discuss them one by one below.

 - Pit sand